andrew henderson menu

 Singapore’s EntrePass Visa is much more difficult to obtain these days.

-Singapore is a notoriously hard country in which to get residence.
-It simply has an overabundance of investors, expats, and internationals of all varieties to feel the need to welcome just anyone.
+Singapore is very strict about whom they allow to get residence.
+It simply has an overabundance of investors, expats and internationals of all varieties to feel the need to not welcome just anyone.

 Plus, it’s one of the best residences (and eventual citizenships) to have in the world.
 In addition to an exceptionally strong passport, it also has territorial taxation which means that you can structure your global assets in ways that benefit you directly.
-However, Singapore does not allow dual citizenship.
+However, all this comes with one big caveat: Singapore does not allow dual citizenship.

 So, what does an entrepreneur do to gain permanent residence in Singapore?
-We can’t lie and tell you the process is quick or cheap.
+We won’t lie and tell you the process is quick or cheap.

 Quite the contrary.

-You used to be able to open up an ice cream shop, employ a few locals, claim their permanent residence, and call it a day.
-Not anymore.
+You used to be able to open up an ice cream shop, employ a few locals, claim their permanent residence and call it a day.
+But, not anymore.

 The requirements are much more stringent now for each of the three routes into the country.